Azure/azure-rest-api-specs/specification/dns/resource-manager/readme.md

   - suppress: ResourceNameRestriction
     reason: We already have naming validation at service end.
   - suppress: ResourceMustReferenceCommonTypes
     reason: 'We have already defined Resource which has exactly same json structure.
-Not referencing from common-types here to avoid breaking change, since Dns Zones service has already shipped public versions'
+Not referencing from common-types here to avoid breaking change, since DNS Zones service has already shipped public versions'
   - suppress: LroErrorContent
     reason: 'We have already defined CloudError which has exactly same json structure.
-Not referencing from common-types here to avoid breaking change, since Dns Zones service has already shipped public versions'
+Not referencing from common-types here to avoid breaking change, since DNS Zones service has already shipped public versions'

 suppressions:
   - code: XmsLongRunningOperationOptions